dkopko/klox/memory-bank/progress.md

 ### Performance Optimizations

-- 🔄 Further optimization of structmap_amt lookup path
+- 🔄 Leverage optimizations in cb's structmap_amt implementation
 - 🔄 More efficient implementation of deriveMutableObjectLayer()
 - 🔄 Investigation of specialized handling for frequently accessed objects